Support Us. Need Help?

 A message to Bryce68: I’m sorry that I wasn’t able to keep your attention, but none of the review are fake… all 20 of them (the grand total at the time Bryce’s review was written) are genuine, through and through.

-March 6, 2014: Leigh Alexander Publishes Her Interview on Gamasutra
+Mar 6, 2014: Leigh Alexander Publishes Her Interview on Gamasutra permalink

 Leigh, thank you for this.
 Thank you for taking the time to interview Michael and me.
 Thank you for skillfully writing about the journey we’ve had so far.